allegro/bigflow/docs-configuration.md

 There are two important aspects here.
-**First**, by default, OS environment variable names must be prefixed with `bgq_`.
+**First**, by default, OS environment variable names must be prefixed with `bf_`.
 You can change this prefix by setting the `environment_variables_prefix` parameter in the `Config` init method.

 **Second**, since secret properties don't exist in Python code